-The E-2 visa, formally known as the Treaty Investor Visa, is a powerful tool for entrepreneurs from treaty countries who want to invest in and operate a business in the United States.
-Whether you’re applying from abroad or in the U.S. and considering an E2 visa change of status, this non-immigrant visa can be a good entry point.
+The E-2 visa, also referred to as the treaty investor visa, is a valuable resource for entrepreneurs from treaty countries wishing to invest in and run a business in the United States.
+This non-immigrant visa could serve as a viable first step regardless of whether you are filing from overseas or already in the United States and wish to file for an E2 visa change of status.

 Eligibility and Requirements